cap76/intro-machine-learning-2019B/docs/09-logistic-regression-gaussian-processes.md

 Xs <- D$Time[1:24]
 ```

 Exercise 9.1.
 Plot the gene expression profiles to familiarise yourself with the data.
+No, really, plot the data.
+This is always the first thing you should be doing with your datasets - look at them.

 ### Linear regression {#linear-regression}